FRIBDAQ/DDASToys/README.md

 * Install all of this stuff in the proper location.
 To build with inference timing loops enabled, compile with `ENABLE_TIMING=1` defined in the environment.

-The unit tests, run by typing `make check` should all pass.
+The DDASToys unit tests, run by typing `make check` in the build directory should all pass.

 ## Running DDASToys Codes
 For detailed information about how to run the `EventEditor` codes please refer to the DDASToys manual installed in <span>$</span>(PREFIX)/share/manual/manual.pdf.